ctuning/ck-wa/README.md

 ```
 You will be asked parameters only once.
 Note, that at this moment,
 password parameters are openly recorded in CK repo, which is totally
-unsecure.
+insecure.
 We plan to develop a secure auth mechanism for such workloads
 in the future: https://github.com/ARM-software/workload-automation/issues/267

 We also provided ''scenario'' flag to pre-select device config (such as